 King Cole Value Chunky comes in lots of fun shades and is super value for 100g.
-Choose fun colors – now is not the time for muted greens and neutrals!
-Children love color – yellows, pinks, blues and reds – select lighter, brighter shades so that the stitches can be seen and worked easily.
+Choose fun colours – now is not the time for muted greens and neutrals!
+Children love colour – yellows, pinks, blues and reds – select lighter, brighter shades so that the stitches can be seen and worked easily.

 Circular needles are great for children because the needles themselves are shorter, and the cables provide added security.
 HiyaHiya Bamboo Circular Needles in a 40cm length work well because bamboo is more grippy than metal, and in a 5 or 6mm size, they are just the right length for little hands.

 Knit “something” – don’t just knit!
 Children like a project with a start, a middle and an end.
 Rectangles of garter stitch can be transformed into many things – a miniature scarf, a little purse, a phone cosy or my favourite first project – a wrist band (patterns below).
 The sense of achievement when they complete the project is enormous – and although you will be sorely tempted, try not to steer your little knitter’s choices for colour and recipient: if they want to knit a pea green purse for granny, let them do it!